A topic from the subject of Distillation in Chemistry.

 1. Preparation:

-* Insert a thermometer into the distillation column, just above the boiling flask.
+3. Insert the thermometer into the distillation column, ensuring the bulb is positioned just below the side arm.

 2. Heating and Condensation: